Invoice Financing: Just the Facts

 Invoice financing is a type of asset based lending where a business uses outstanding invoices to obtain a revolving line of credit.
 An invoice factoring company will lend money to the business based on a percentage of eligible invoices.
 The pledged invoices or accounts receivable are the collateral for the loan.

 Here’s how it works.
 A business fills out a borrowing certificate with a factoring company who may offer a line of credit to based on the value of the pledged collateral, the invoices.
 The factor will perform its due diligence on the account debtor and determine which invoices are eligible as collateral.
 Finally, a percentage (typically 80%) of this amount is offered as a loan, known as the borrowing base.

 As a business makes sales and invoices customers, the line of credit is drawn upon.
 When the customers make payment, the money is used to repay the line.
-This type of asset based lending is a revolving credit facility and is considered a step up from invoice factoring.
+This type of asset based lending is a revolving credit facility and is sometimes considered a step up from invoice factoring.